 Features Yorkshire Tea Loose Tea Leaf

-- Made with a mixture of teas from Africa, Assam, Indonesia and Sri Lanka.
+- It is made with teas from Africa, Assam, Indonesia and Sri Lanka.

-- Rich, full-bodied blend makes a perfect breakfast tea
+- A rich, full-bodied blend makes a perfect breakfast tea.

 - High in antioxidants